bitcointranscripts/bitcointranscripts/tabconf/2024/cluster-mempool-by-murch.md

 But actually, if that conflicts, or if the ancestor set fee rate is higher than the transaction's individual fee rate, obviously it's more attractive to just pick the parent, right?
 C gives us more fees per byte than D.
 So, actually D's fee rate in the end will only be three sats per vByte.
-So the ancestor set doesn't actually inform us here.
+The ancestor set doesn't actually inform us here.
 This is a fairly simple example.
 There's more complicated examples where this would have even more weight.
 The problem is after you pick C and E into the block, you have to recalculate all of their descendants' fee rates because now the set of ancestors that they were calculated with has changed, right?